NY Holocaust survivors celebrated at concert after isolation - WTMJ

 “It’s extremely good for the soul, for the heart, to see people coming out once again and socializing,” said Dolly Rabinowitz, who sat in the front row of the Yeshivah of Flatbush auditorium joined by other Holocaust survivors and students of the Modern Orthodox Jewish school.

 “To be out once again is like reviving ourselves.
-To sit among our children and grandchildren is heartwarming.
-It really is like vitamin to us,” said Rabinowitz, who said she was 13 when the Nazis invaded Germany and lived through Auschwitz and the Death March.
+To sit among our children and grandchildren is heartwarming,” said Rabinowitz, who lived through Auschwitz and the Death March.

 Many of the survivors arrived at Monday’s concert in yellow school buses.

+“It’s good to feel the fresh air.
+It was hard,” he later said about the pandemic.
+“We couldn’t go to any places for many months.”

 Some students greeted them inside and helped those with mobility issues to their seats in a cafeteria.
-After a lunch of smoked salmon, salad and pancakes, they walked to the school theater for the show.
+Afterward they walked to the school theater for the show.

 During WWII, many of them were tattooed with ID numbers, shorn of hair and used as slave labor.
 Some nearly starved and witnessed family members killed.
-Sometimes, they’ll share these experiences to teach younger generations about the horrors they endured at a time when a rising tide in global antisemitism is spreading, while fewer young people know about the Holocaust and its death camps.
+Sometimes, they’ll share these experiences to teach younger generations about the horrors they endured at a time when global antisemitism is rising, while fewer young people know about the Holocaust and its death camps.

 “It’s the unfortunate reality that some time from now, we’re not going to have these Holocaust survivors to tell their story, so it’s so crucial an critical for us to be with them, to get their stories and cherish them,” said Michael Oved, 17, who recently graduated from the high school and will soon attend Harvard University.

-Some Holocaust survivors regularly attend Nachas (Yiddish for “joy”), which is part of a network of community centers that offer wide ranging services to survivors.
-Dozens go there to socialize, receive legal assistance, study Torah, exercise, get counseling and eat meals.
+Some Holocaust survivors regularly attend Nachas, Yiddish for “joy,” which is part of a network of community centers that offer wide-ranging services to survivors.
+Dozens go there to socialize, receive legal assistance, study the Torah, exercise, get counseling and eat meals.

 Associated Press religion coverage receives support from the Lilly Endowment through The Conversation U.S. The AP is solely responsible for this content.

-Note: This story has been corrected to delete an erroneous reference to a Nazi invasion of Germany.